VortexServicesx/dumper7DS/README.md

 ---

 ## Improvement for this project
-The hpp/header contructor is in development as of right now im currently working on a better contructor so it can be more readable.
+The hpp/header contructor is in development as of right now im currently working on a better contructor.
+You may see some issues with names, offsets, etc..

 ## Disclaimer